 Building Information Models are not just drawings.
 They contain years of proprietary methodology embedded in their parametric structure.
 A well-developed BIM model represents a firm's accumulated intellectual capital: structural approaches, material optimization strategies, coordination workflows, and computational logic.

-AI architectural design tools โ including generative design platforms, AI layout optimizers, and machine learning-powered parametric tools โ are typically trained on or informed by uploaded user data.
-Many of the most popular collaboration and BIM coordination platforms include terms of service that permit using uploaded data for model improvement or AI training purposes.
+AI architectural design tools, including generative design platforms, AI layout optimizers, and machine learning-powered parametric tools, are typically trained on or informed by uploaded user data.
+Many popular collaboration and BIM coordination platforms include terms of service that permit using uploaded data for model improvement or AI training purposes.

 Without a timestamp establishing when your concept existed, you cannot mount an effective prior art claim.
-With a sealed timestamp predating the AI output, you have a starting point.
+With a sealed timestamp predating the AI output, you have a verifiable starting point that carries legal presumption under eIDAS Art.
+41 and ZertES (SR 943.03).

 Swiss Trust Layer creates a SHA-256 cryptographic hash of any design file and anchors it to a Swisscom Trust Services timestamp.
 Swisscom is simultaneously a ZertES-accredited certification authority (SR 943.03) and an eIDAS-qualified trust service provider (QTSP) listed on the EU Trust List.